captbaritone/raven-for-redux/README.md

 can be configured by providing an options object with any of the following optional keys.

+#### `breadcrumbMessageFromAction` _(Function)_

+Default: `action => action.type`

+`breadcrumbMessageFromAction` allows you to specify a transform function which is passed the `action` object and returns a `string` that describes a message of breadcrumb.
+Which will be logged to Sentry.

+By default, `breadcrumbMessageFromAction` will log `action.type` as a `message` of breadcrumb, but you can specify another value.

+Finally, be careful not to mutate your `action` within this function.

+See the Sentry [Breadcrumb documentation].

 #### `breadcrumbDataFromAction` _(Function)_

 Default: `action => undefined`